Martinjoh1/Ticket-Maker/README.md

 - https://www.raspberrypi.org/forums/viewtopic.php?t=180370 : shows how to print using cups

+- https://github.com/pklaus/brother_ql : shows how to print using Brother Printers throught python

 ## Summary and Reflection
 *You'll complete this part at the end of the project.*